lenadroid/airflow-azure/article/Airflow-Steps.md

 ### Persistent Volume Claims for logs and DAGs

-*******
+In addition to Persistent Volumes as a storage abstraction, we also have an abstraction that represents a request for storage, called [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+The goal of Persistent Volume Claim is to represent a specific pod's request for storage combined with specific details, such as exact amount of storage, and access mode.

-Definition of a Persistent Volume Claim for DAGs is in [`pvc-azurefile-csi-static.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pvc-azurefile-csi-static.yaml) file on GitHub.
+We need to create Persistent Volume Claims for DAGs and logs, to make sure pods that interact with storage can use these claims to request access to the storage (Azure Files in this case).

-Definition of a Persistent Volume Claim for logs is in [`pvc-azurefile-csi-static-logs.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pvc-azurefile-csi-static-logs.yaml) file on GitHub.
+Definition of a Persistent Volume Claim resource for DAGs is in [`pvc-azurefile-csi-static.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pvc-azurefile-csi-static.yaml) file on GitHub.
+Definition of a Persistent Volume Claim resource for logs is in [`pvc-azurefile-csi-static-logs.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pvc-azurefile-csi-static-logs.yaml) file on GitHub.

 Create persistent volume claims:
 ```bash